Fabillotic/JWayland/README.md

 ## Releases
 The releases provide you pre-scanned and compiled versions of the library.

-The extensions are the most recent wayland-protocols.
+The extensions are from the most recent release of [wayland-protocols](https://gitlab.freedesktop.org/wayland/wayland-protocols).

 In the case that multiple versions of an extension are available, the most stable option is chosen.